31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 EDO WONDERLAND Nikko Edomura

-EDO WONDERLAND Nikko Edomura, a classic leisure spot in Nikko, is a theme park themed on the Edo period.
-Passing through the checkpoint, visitors will pass through a series of streets that are full of the atmosphere of an old post town and a bustling merchant district.
-Visitors will feel as if they have stepped back in time to the Edo period, with Edo people wearing chonmage (traditional Japanese hair style) walking around the park.
+EDO WONDERLAND Nikko Edomura is a theme park themed on the Edo period.
+Passing through the checkpoint, visitors will see streets that are full of the atmosphere of an old post town and a merchant district.
+People in chonmage (traditional Japanese hair style) walk around the park, creating the feel of stepping back in time.

 Tobu World Square

-Tobu World Square is a world architecture museum that recreates the world’s buildings and world heritage sites on a 1/25th scale.
-From the Tokyo Skytree in Japan and the Parthenon in Greece to the Statue of Liberty and the White House in the United States, visitors can enjoy the feeling of having traveled around the world in a single day.
+Tobu World Square is a world architecture museum that recreates famous buildings and world heritage sites on a 1/25th scale.
+From the Tokyo Skytree in Japan and the Parthenon in Greece to the Statue of Liberty in the United States, visitors can enjoy the feeling of having traveled around the world in a single day.

 The park is also home to 140,000 tiny inhabitants who are 7 cm tall.
-There are many unique inhabitants, such as a Marilyn Monroe-like mannequin in a display window of a building, a “Roman Holiday” being filmed near the Colosseum, and a Sherlock Holmes-like detective in a British building.
-We recommend that you look for the little inhabitants as part of the fun.
+There are many playful details, like a Marilyn Monroe-like mannequin in a building display window, a "Roman Holiday" scene near the Colosseum, and a Sherlock Holmes-like detective outside a British building.
+Look closely — finding them is part of the fun.

 Kinugawa Onsen